Urraca of Covarrubias

-Urraca of Castile (died after January 1038) was co-regent of Castile during the minority of her nephew, García Sánchez of Castile, in 1017-28.
+Urraca García of Castile (died after January 1038) was co-regent of Castile during the minority of her nephew, García Sánchez of Castile, in 1017-28.

 Life

 She was the daughter of García Fernández, count of Castile, and his spouse Ava de Ribagorza.
 On 24 November 978, her parents gave her the place known as Covarrubias and many other villas and properties throughout Castile as well as the Abbey of Saint Cosme and Saint Damian, and other villas and salt mines in Álava.
 All of these properties would become what was known as the Infantado which in the future would be assigned to any infanta or daughter of a count of Castile who remained single.

-The foundational charter of the Infantado and her profession as a nun in the monastery was witnessed by her parents, her siblings Sancho, Gonzalo, Toda, her aunt Fronilde Fernández, and by King Sancho II of Pamplona and his wife and her aunt, Urraca Fernández.
+The foundational charter of the Infantado and her profession as a nun in the monastery was witnessed by her parents, her siblings Sancho, Gonzalo, and Toda, her aunt Fronilde Fernández, and by King Sancho II of Pamplona and his wife and her aunt, Urraca Fernández.
 Urraca's other sisters, Mayor, Elvira García of Castile, and Oneca probably had not been born yet or were too small to be present in the ceremony.
 Urraca governed the monastery as its abbess.